jaspector

 Monday through Friday, 9:00 AM to 4:00 PM

-Kansas City, Kansas / Unified Government of Wyandotte County Building Permit FAQ
+Common questions about Kansas City, Kansas / Unified Government of Wyandotte County permits

 Any new construction, addition, alteration, repair, demolition, or change of occupancy requires a permit.
 Electrical, mechanical, and plumbing work also require separate trade permits.

+Not all construction work requires a permit in Kansas City, Kansas / Unified Government of Wyandotte County, KS.
 The following work is generally exempt: One-story detached accessory structures used as tool/storage sheds with projected roof area not exceeding 200 square feet; Platforms and decks not exceeding 30 inches above grade at any point and not covering a basement or story below; Window and door replacements that do not alter the structural frame; Painting, wallpapering, tiling, carpeting, cabinets, countertops, and similar finish work; Prefabricated swimming pools less than 24 inches deep; Replacement of roofing material and underlayment on no more than 32 square feet of decking at one time; Minor ordinary repairs not affecting structural members or fire-rated assemblies.
 Note: Fences may or may not require a permit depending on height and location; verify with the department.
 The UG has a floodplain overlay — any work in the 100-year floodplain also requires a Floodplain Development Permit.
+When in doubt, confirm with the local building department before starting work.